Jonis49/IMC-Prosperity3/README.md

 After making no profit in the first round due to technical issues, we made a strong comeback and ultimately placed **6th globally**.
 We attribute this performance to a mix of curiosity, collaboration, and genuine enthusiasm for the kinds of problems that arise in the pursuit of optimal trading strategies.
 Despite juggling **three theses**, **six exams**, and even the **Irish Open Main Event** during the 15-day competition, we maintained a highly collaborative environment that allowed us to develop and iterate on sophisticated strategies across a wide range of products.

-From the outset, we approached the competition not as a race to the top, but as an opportunity to gain hands-on experience with algorithmic trading.
-Our focus was on building strategies grounded in sound reasoning and mathematical insight — not exploiting leaked/recycled data[^1].
-While the specifics varied by product, our overarching approach was to maximize expected value where possible, hedge intelligently when cost-effective, and favor robustness over the high-risk tactics incentivized by the competition’s payout structure.
+From the start, we treated the competition as a chance to learn — a way to get hands-on experience with algorithmic trading by building real strategies under pressure.
+We were more interested in understanding the problems than in chasing the leaderboard, which is why we chose not to take shortcuts like relying on recycled data[^1].
+We tried to focus on strategies that would make sense in a real trading environment — the kind you'd actually want to run if the PnL were yours to keep — rather than pushing for outsized risk just to climb the rankings.

 What follows is a product-by-product breakdown of the strategies we developed.
 We’ve left out the game-theoretic problems to keep the focus on the core algorithmic challenges.